6 Ways to reduce stress in the workplace

 Make reasonable adjustments like providing mental health care, flexible working hours, and separate workspaces.
 By doing so, you enable employees to perform to the best of their ability-keeping up with their peers.

-The best way to grow workplace cohesion is through promoting equal opportunities.
+The best way to grow cohesion is through promoting equal opportunities.

-Champion equality through workplace policies, cultures, and practices.
+Champion equality through organisational policies, cultures, and practices.
 And hold zero-tolerance for discrimination, harassment, and victimisation

 It might seem like a minor thing, but updating your grievance policies is the best way to eliminate mental health discrimination.